eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 *servers* to which the running *server* or *client* should connect.
 This is done by calling |DomainParticipant::set_qos-api| with a |DomainParticipantQos-api| which has a modified
 |WireProtocolConfigQos-api| (see :ref:`wireprotocolconfigqos`).
+This feature allows to include a new remote server into the Discovery Server network or modify the remote server locator in case that the remote server is relaunched with a different listening locator.

 .. important::
-     The list of remote *servers* can only be modified to add more *servers*, but not to remove any of the existing ones.
+     The list of remote *servers* can only be modified to either add more *servers*, or modify the remote server locator, but not to remove any of the existing ones.
      This means that the new list passed to |DomainParticipant::set_qos-api| must be a superset of the existing one.

 .. note::